 3..
 In v.
 12, why did you choose “dominate”?

 The verb authenteō is extremely rare, and in an earlier context it could mean “murder” (!).
-It did not mean this when Paul wrote, but it surely must have startled the original readers of Paul’s letter.
+It did not mean this when Paul wrote, but it surely must have startled the original readers of Paul’s letter or Timothy.
 (Paul had another broader verb available to him, exousiazō, which he did not take.)
 Also, the first definition in the Greek lexicon abbreviated BDAG, which is considered authoritative by many Greek scholars, says authenteō means: “to assume a stance of independent authority, give orders to, dictate to.”
 It is not simply “have / exercise authority.”
 And in the little dictionary at the back of my Greek NT, the first definition of the verb is “domineer.”
 Something stronger is going on here.

 This implies that after wives cool their extra-authority or domination over their husbands, they could teach.
 The next Q and A’s build on this possibility.